n7tms/adventofcode/2021/README.md

  911111999

 The 3 is not discovered as part of the basin it belongs in.

-I workd
 I worked for over 24 hours before I finally caved and looked on reddit for a c++ solution that I could compile, get an answer and put day 9 to bed for a while.
-I want to revisit all the days again to improve and learn from the code.
+I want to revisit all the days anyway to improve and learn from the code.

 ## Day 10 - Syntax Scoring
 *Given a series of open and closed brackets, find the broken sequence and complete the incomplete sequences.*
 (Solve time: 1:11:00 and 0:27:00)

 It took me just over 90 minutes to solve day 10.
 Once I got my `stack` working and remembered to check for all cases of brackets, things went very smoothly.
 The extra work in part1 paid off in part2.

 I had some issues keeping the strings *strings*.
 Some operations (e.g. `(first "(}(<")` would return a character `\(` rather than a string `"("`.
 It might have simplified the code to just deal with the characters, but I'm not very experienced with those operations...yet.

 ## Day 11 -